 Granted if the restaurant is good, one crunchy chicken taco and a bean burrito combined with rice and frijoles refritos can be an excellent, excellent thing.

 But what if you want a good torta?
 Columbus, Ohio’s Cuco’s Taqueria is a Mexican restaurant in the true sense, with a full menu laden with traditional Mexican dishes.
-I reviewed the restaurant two years ago for Yahoo!

 The Fish Tacos are the Signature Item at Cuco’s

 All the tacos at Cuco’s are great.
 They are generally served on soft corn tortillas with cabbage, not lettuce.
 The meat options are numerous, including chorizo, two kinds of chicken and beef, as well as carnitas.

 Cuco’s fish tacos are the star of the show, however.
 They combine fried fish (the only way) with cabbage, pico de gallo and a creamy special sauce.
 Too bad my wife didn’t take a picture of one!

 The burritos are giant-sized and excellent.
 I love their (Robert) California Burrito.
 We’ve got a picture of one of those!